BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Your service as the sender

-In this use case, ReadyRemit represents your service with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end users with a *Recipient* record and one or more *Recipient Account* records:
+For this use case, your service is the sender, and your end users are the recipients.
+The use case supports transfers initiated by your service (e.g. payroll) and transfers initiated by end users (e.g. reward redemption).
+ReadyRemit represents your service with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end users with a *Recipient* record and one or more *Recipient Account* records:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-service-as-the-sender.png" width=800 loading="lazy"></div>